Ann Street Community Gardens

 - St. Paul’s Episcopal Church

 Their ongoing support has carried us into our fourth successful gardening season!

 Long term volunteers are a vital resource in maintaining a successful community garden.
-Currently, there are roughly 75 individual volunteer gardeners managing 96 beds.
 If you are a master gardener or have the knowledge to teach others how to choose, plant, nurture, and harvest a garden in Spring, Summer, and Fall, please sign up to pass those skills on to another.